 26. Braided Updo

 You can customize braided updos in many ways, and they look beautiful for casual and formal events alike.
 You don’t need thick hair to create a braided updo.
 An experienced hair stylist will use hairspray and bobby pins to make your hair look full.
 The braids in this look will also add volume to the style!
+You can recreate this hairstyle for weddings, date night, and even Sunday brunch.

 Coloring your hair is a magic weapon when you’re adding depth or brightening up your look.
 Balayage is a hair coloring technique that involves hand-painting the hair with color.